02 Jun Water Heater Repair and Buying Guide(Last Updated On: April 12, 2018)

 When is the last time you thought about your water heater?
 While water heaters make our lives easier and more comfortable, we often take them for granted.
 It’s when a water heater leaks or stops producing hot water that we really pay attention to them.
 If you’re a homeowner who is looking for information on how to repair a water heater or how to know when it’s time to replace your existing water heater, we offer this water heater repair and buying guide.
 We cover everything from types of water heaters, to water heater repair options, to which features to consider when purchasing a new water heater, to water heater costs, so you can make an informed decision about your water heater needs no matter what issue you might be facing.
 Image via Flickr by USDAgov.

-The information in this water heater repair and buying guide also is helpful for those homeowners who want to troubleshoot minor water heater issues and communicate with professional plumbers about their water heaters’ problems.
+The information in this water heater repair and buying guide helps homeowners troubleshoot minor water heater issues and communicate with professional plumbers about their water heaters’ problems.
 With the help of this guide, homeowners will have more knowledge of the water heater the professionals recommend and be able to ask the questions that matter when the professionals arrive to help.

 Click on a link below to jump to a specific section:

 - Water Heater Features: What to Look for When Purchasing a Water Heater